sanskrit/raw_etexts_english/blogs/manasataramgini/2007/08/2007-08-30_an-example-of-kalhanas-poetry.md

 title = "An example of kalhaNa’s poetry"

 +++
-guhon-mukhI nAga-mukhApIta bhuripayA ruchiM | gaurI yatra vitastAtvaM yAtApyayujjhati nochitAM | (rAja-tara\~NgiNI 1.29)
+guhon-mukhI nAga-mukhApIta bhuripayA ruchim | gaurI yatra vitastAtvaM yAtApyayujjhati nochitAm | (rAja-tara\~NgiNI 1.29)
 Even though gaurI has assumed the form of vitastA, she does not leave her innate inclinations-
 she turns her face towards guha (kumAra) and the elephant-faced one